Rolling Stone Australia / New Zealand: History

 In 2008 the magazine averaged sales of 27,051 copies a month, down from 29,372 the year before and about 40,000 at the time of its 30th anniversary issue six years previous.
 Its average readership in March 2008 was 301,000, compared with 296,000 a year earlier; the readership had peaked in December 1994 at 392,000.

 ACP was acquired by Bauer Media Group in 2012 and in 2013, the company Paper Riot, headed by Matt Coyte, bought the Rolling Stone franchise from Bauer.
 Under Coyte's editorship, and with the launch of its own independent website in 2014, Rolling Stone started to claw back some of its former relevance and credibility, but it was an Indian Summer, and in January 2018, Paper Riot went into external administration and the last issue of Australian Rolling Stone appeared.

 In January 2019, it was announced that Rolling Stone would be returning to the Australian market.
 In November 2019, it was announced that Penske Media had entered into a multi-year licensing agreement with Australian music publisher, The Brag Media, to relaunch the local physical and digital edition of Rolling Stone.
 The license was renewed in 2025 by Vinyl Group publishing arm, Vinyl Media.
+The magazine was renamed to Rolling Stone Australia / New Zealand in 2022 and distributed in both countries.

+The print magazine was published quarterly until in late-2025 when they announced that while Rolling Stone Australia / New Zealand would still publish four issues each year, they would no longer arrive at a fixed quarterly schedule.